kcmercer/web-sprint-challenge-advanced-state-management/README.md

 ### Complete actions/index.js
   Add in the action creators and action constants needed to add a smurf to state and fetch smurfs from the server. **If at all possible, add in action cases one at a time, instead of all at once.
 Test your state connects and reducer cases as necessary.**

-  * [ ] Add a thunk action called fetchSmurfs that triggers a loading status display in our application, performs an axios call to retrieve all smurfs from the api.
+  * [COMPLETE] Add a thunk action called fetchSmurfs that triggers a loading status display in our application, performs an axios call to retrieve all smurfs from the api.
 Save the result of to our state and show an error if one is made.
-  * [ ] Add a standard action that allows us to add new smurf (including the name, nickname, position, summary).
+  * [COMPLETE] Add a standard action that allows us to add new smurf (including the name, nickname, position, summary).
-  * [ ] Add a standard action that allows us to set the value of the error message slice of state.
+  * [COMPLETE] Add a standard action that allows us to set the value of the error message slice of state.

 ### Complete App.js
   Connect component to the fetchSmurfs action.

-  * [ ] Connect the fetchSmurfs actions to the App component.
+  * [COMPLETE] Connect the fetchSmurfs actions to the App component.
-  * [ ] Call the fetchSmurfs action when the component first loads.
+  * [COMPLETE] Call the fetchSmurfs action when the component first loads.

 ### Complete components/SmurfList.js
   Connect this component to your smurfs and loading screen state slices.

-  * [ ] Connect the smurfs and loading state values to the SmurfList component.
+  * [COMPLETE] Connect the smurfs and loading state values to the SmurfList component.
-  * [ ] Replace the single Smurf component instance with a map return a Smurf component for each entry in the smurfs list.
+  * [COMPLETE] Replace the single Smurf component instance with a map return a Smurf component for each entry in the smurfs list.
-  * [ ] Replace the static isLoading variable with the state loading variable.
+  * [COMPLETE] Replace the static isLoading variable with the state loading variable.

 ### Complete components/AddForm.js
   Connect this component to the error state slice, setError and addSmurf actions.
 Complete the form handling code.

-  * [ ] Connect your error state slice, setError and addSmurf actions to the AddForm component.
+  * [COMPLETE] Connect your error state slice, setError and addSmurf actions to the AddForm component.
-  * [ ] Replace all instances of the errorMessage static variable with your error message state slice.
+  * [COMPLETE] Replace all instances of the errorMessage static variable with your error message state slice.
-  * [ ] Within the handleSubmit function, replace the static assignment to errorMessage with a call to the setError action.
+  * [COMPLETE] Within the handleSubmit function, replace the static assignment to errorMessage with a call to the setError action.
 Test that an error is displayed when validation code fails.
-  * [ ] Within the handleSubmit function, call your addSmurf action with the smurf name, position, nickname and summery passed as arguments.
+  * [COMPLETE] Within the handleSubmit function, call your addSmurf action with the smurf name, position, nickname and summery passed as arguments.
 Test that a smurf is correctly added to when the form is submitted.

 ## Important Notes: